 The cure is density, my friends!
 Cool, refreshing density!
 It’s a rule in the universe (at least this dimension) that a byproduct of power is heating.
 The more power… the more heat is generated.
 When was the last time that you got on the treadmill and ran 30 miles without sweating and getting tired?
 Ok, 30 miles is a little out of reach for most of the human race, but you get the idea.
 Run whatever you can in an air-conditioned room with plenty of fluids and you can last a whole lot longer.
 Why is your truck any different?

 Why play games when it comes to power?
 We designed a charge-air cooler that replaces the stock component.
 The Banks Techni-Cooler System removes the restrictions caused by the common tuner with the ability for greater airflow and density for proper fuel combustion.
 The result: more power and torque at any EGT… period!
 Pressure drop and charge air temperatures are reduced while exhaust temperatures are lowered enhancing power anywhere the engine is operating.
 Mash down the throttle and get the results they promised you while reducing the thermal load on the engine and its cooling system… kinda like that well air-conditioned room stocked with plenty of water I spoke about earlier.
 Bam!
 You’re now making smart, lasting power.

-* Our bigger end-tanks optimize airflow across the coolers fins for greater cooling
+• Our bigger end-tanks optimize airflow across the cooling fins for greater cooling

 • Melting or bursting caused by extreme boosting conditions is eliminated with the cooler’s all-aluminum design.
 No plastic end-tanks to worry about

 • Our High-Ram intake ensures the delivery of the oxygen-rich air through its larger and less restrictive shape

 • Benefits of the denser air charge and better fuel burn will also result in something everyone’s searching for these days: better fuel economy.